+(b)

-We compare two different matching algorithms: (A) a feature-based algorithm [2] and (B) the proposed algorithm.
-Figure 5 shows the ROC curves for the two algorithms.
-The proposed algorithm (B) exhibits significantly higher performance, since its ROC curve is located at higher GAR and lower FAR region than that of the feature-based algorithm (A).
-The EER of the proposed algorithm (B) is 0.12%, while the EER of the feature-based algorithm (A) is 0.45%.
-As is observed in the above experiments, the proposed algorithm is particularly useful for verifying low-quality palmprint images.
+In both cases, the proposed algorithm (B) exhibits significantly higher performance, since its ROC curve is located at higher GAR and lower FAR region than those of the feature-based algorithm (A).
+As for DB\A, EER of the proposed algorithm (B) is 0.12%, while EER of the feature-based algorithm (A) is 0.45%.
+As for DB\B, EER of the proposed algorithm (B) is 0.57%, while EER of the feature-based algorithm (A) is 3.87%.
+As is observed in the above experiments, the proposed algorithm is particularly useful for verifying lowquality palmprint images.

-5. CONCLUSION
+V. CONCLUSION

 This paper proposed a palmprint recognition algorithm using the phase-based image matching.
 Experimental performance evaluation demonstrates an efficient performance of our proposed algorithm compared with the feature-based algorithm.

-We have already demonstrated that the phase-based image matching is also effective for fingerprint and iris recognition tasks.
-Hence, we can expect that the proposed approach may be useful for multimodal biometric system having palmprint, fingerprint and iris recognition capabilities.
+We have already demonstrated that the phasebased image matching is also effective for fingerprint and iris recognition tasks.
+Hence, we can expect that the proposed approach may be useful for mulitimodal biometric system having palmprint, fingerprint and iris recognition capabilities.

-6. ACKNOWLEDGMENT
+VI.
+ACKNOWLEDGMENT